raphaelouthier/raphaelouthier.github.io/content/projects/chip_pinout_generator.md

 showSummary: true
 date: 2024-01-01
 showTableOfContents : true
-draft: true
+draft: false
 ---

 ## Context

-In April 2023 my dearly beloved had the best birthday idea ever, and made me a custom development board based on an STM32H7 MCU.
+In April 2023 my wonderful wife had the best birthday idea ever, and made me a custom development board based on an STM32H7 MCU.

 The chip was rather cool and had an USB connector, an SD-card interface, and a JLink connector.
 It was all I needed at the time.

 As it was my first time selecting a processor, I just cared about the CPU architecture, presence of caches, and clock frequency.
 I didn't request a large flash or RAM size.

-This detail ended up causing me some troubles, as I "quickly" (in a few months of adding code and developping a kasan that needed a lot more code) filled the 128KiB of builtin Flash.
+This detail ended up causing me some troubles, as I "quickly" (in a few months of adding code and developing a Kasan that needed a lot more code) filled the 128KiB of builtin Flash.

 I then decided to upgrade the CPU, and since new capabilities are never worth nothing, I attempted to design the devboard V2 myself.